Tee Higgins Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Higgins picked up 103 yards on six receptions (10 targets).
+- Against the Chiefs in the AFC Championship game, Higgins racked up 103 yards on six receptions (10 targets).

-- Over his last three games, Higgins has put up 69.7 yards per game, reeling in 14 passes on 23 targets.

 Higgins' Cincinnati Teammates